-Munch on Latin American tapas & wood-oven entrees at James Beard award-winning chef Maricel Presilla’s Chucharamama, grab a beer with authentic Austro-Hungarian beer garden cuisine at Pilsener Haus & Biergarten, or enjoy naan and samosas with a mango lassi at Indian bistro Karma Kafe.
-For a sophisticated internationally-inspired menu, visit the much raved-about Amanda’s.
+Munch on Latin American tapas and wood-oven-fired entrees at James Beard award-winning chef Maricel Presilla’s Chucharamama, grab a beer with authentic Austro-Hungarian beer garden cuisine at Pilsener Haus & Biergarten, or enjoy naan and samosas with a mango lassi at Indian bistro Karma Kafe.
+For a sophisticated internationally inspired menu, visit the much raved-about Amanda’s.

 Food destinations in NYC

 We could go on and on about food destinations in New York City.
 Here are just a few:

 In the Bronx, Arthur Avenue is the true Little Italy of New York City.
 Sample high-quality and authentic Italian specialties in the Italian bakeries, salumerias and restaurants, many of which have been a part of the neighborhood for generations.

 A Slice of Brooklyn pizza bus tour will guide you to the most essential slices in the area.
 And beer buffs will love the tastings and tours available at the Brooklyn Brewery in Williamsburg (a tasty food destination in its own right).